knxd/knxd/README.md

 * ETS programming may or may not work out of the box.
 You might need to use the `single` filter in front of your KNX interface.

+## Configuration
+### Daemon Configuration

+Daemon configuration differs depending on whether you use systemd.
+If "systemctl status" emits something reasonable, you are.

+If you use systemd, the configuration file is ``/etc/knxd.conf``.
+Socket activation is used for the default IP and Unix sockets (port 6720 and /run/knx, respectively).

+Without systemd, on Debian, edit ``/etc/default/knxd``.

+In ``knxd`` or ``knxd.conf``, either the (legacy) command line argument can be passed as KNXD_OPTS (default behavior), or the new .ini File can be passed (e.g. ``KNXD_OPTS=/etc/knxd.ini``)

+### New ".ini" configuration file
+Note: The default behavior in Debian does not use the knxd.ini.
+This must be configured via ``/etc/default/knxd`` or ``/etc/knxd.conf``, see "Daemon configuration" above. knxd is typically started with "knxd /etc/knxd.ini".

+The file format is documented in "doc/inifile.rst".
+You might want to use the program "/usr/lib/knxd_args" to create it from previous versions' command-line arguments.

+### Backward-Compatibility
+The default Unix socket is ``/run/knx``.
+Old eibd clients may still use ``/tmp/eib`` to talk to knxd.
+You need to either change their configuration, or add "-u /tmp/eib" to knxd's options.
+(This was the default for "-u" before version 0.11.)

 ## New Features since 0.12